InfinitIQ-Tech/GPT-Bridge-Tutorials/tutorials/Streaming Intro/gptbridge-intro.md

 This must be called before making any calls using GPTBridge or your app will crash when not run in the release scheme.

-> `Tip`: GPTBridge uses an assertion (`assert`) so your app won't crash in production code.
+> `Tip`: GPTBridge uses an assertion (`assert`) so your app won't crash in production.
 This is just a "helper" to prevent errors during development.

 `NOTE`: If an invalid API Key is used, your app will not crash, but OpenAI's servers will return the following error which you should see in the console: